fa25genai/slidev-theme-tum/example_2.md

 ---
 theme: ./
-layout: intro
+layout: cover
 author: Kilian Krampf
 year: 2025
 ---

-# Introduction to For-Loops
+# Introduction to For-Loops Introduction to For-Loops Introduction to For-Loops Introduction to For-Loops
+[//]: # (# Introduction to For-Loops)
 Learning loops with a push-up example
 _Author: Your Name_